 Tube: Piccadilly Circus (Blue Line / Piccadilly Line and Brown Line / Bakerloo Line)

 If you would like something slightly more laid back or more affordable, you will find a selection of restaurants in the area surrounding the hotel.
-Less than five minutes' walk from the theatre there is everything from a McDonalds to Pizza Express or Wagamamas.
-For a guide to what to expect when you are eating out in the area, including details on how to find out where the best restaurants are located, a map of the different options in the area and links to more detailed review, see our Guide to Restaurants in Piccadilly Circus.
+Less than five minutes' walk from the theatre, there is everything from a McDonalds to Pizza Express or Wagamamas.
+For a guide to what to expect when you are eating out in the area, including details on how to find out where some of the best restaurants are located, see our Guide to Restaurants in Piccadilly Circus.

-It is worth remembering that some of London's most interesting restaurants can be found close to the Criterion theatre, if you venture into neighbouring area.
-The Criterion theatre is located in Piccadilly Circus - from Piccadilly Circus you can walk to Soho in less than five minutes.
+It is worth remembering that some of London's interesting restaurants can be found close to the Criterion theatre if you venture into the neighbouring area.
+The Criterion Theatre is located in Piccadilly Circus - from Piccadilly Circus, you can walk to Soho in less than five minutes.
 Soho is known for its high calibre of restaurants.
 Here you will find everything from Michelin starred institutions to tiny noodle bars to busy pizzerias.
 For a guide to what to expect from the eateries in Soho, see our Guide to restaurants in Soho.